mitsuba-renderer/drjit/src/python/docstr.rst

     <https://developer.nvidia.com/nsight-systems>`__.
 The operation is a no-op when
     no profile collection tool is attached.

+    Note the difference between this context manager and :py:ref:`dr.profile_enable()
+    <profile_enable>`, which enables targeted profiling of a smaller region of code
+    (as opposed to profiling the entire program).

+.. topic:: profile_enable

+    Context manager to selectively activate profiling for a region of a program.

+    Some profiling tools (e.g., NSight Compute) support targeted profiling of smaller parts of a program.
+Use this context manager to locally enable profiling.

+    .. code-block: python

+       with dr.profile_enable():
+           code_to_be_profiled()

+    Note the difference between this context manager and :py:ref:`dr.profile_range() <profile_range>`, which annotates a profiled
+    region with a label.

 .. topic:: ReduceMode

     Compilation strategy for atomic scatter-reductions.